bunny4757/Cybersecurity/Web Application security/SQL_Injection_OWASP_Juice_Shop.md

 The login request was captured in Burp Suite, where the returned authentication token showed the **admin email**, confirming unauthorized admin access.

-📸 *Screenshot 2: Burp Suite showing authentication token and admin email*

 ---

 ### Step 3 — Logged in as Administrator
 After submitting the SQL injection payload, the application logged into the **Administrator account**, proving that the login form is vulnerable to SQL Injection.

-📸 *Screenshot 3: Application logged in as admin*

 ---